 For example, I had a serious addiction to anger.
-I could not control it; it controlled me.
-I was angry about everything.
-Moreover, I was very embarrassed by it and it was destroying my family; I had to find the solution, and I did.
-Christian people would say that anger and rage are a sin and to repent and I would agree but when an issue has control of you then you have a mental stronghold that protects wrong beliefs.
-Consequently, the wrong beliefs control what we think, feel, and how we behave and react.
-I discovered the key to destroying these mental strongholds and changing the wrong beliefs they protect.
+I could not control it; it controlled me, and I was very embarrassed by it.
+I was angry about everything, and it was destroying my family.
+I had to find a way to break my anger addiction.
+Christian people would say that anger and rage are a sin and to repent, and I would agree.
+But when an issue controls your behavior then you have a mental stronghold.
+To learn more about strongholds read: STRONGHOLDS PART I—What are they and how do they affect us?

-I have broken all my addictions (i.e. compulsive bad habits, practices, and desires) which I describe on my website where I write about why we have addictions and how to break them.
-I do want to note that I begin my research with my own experience and how I recovered from many issues that controlled my behavior, namely the trauma memories of abuse that lead me to have various addictions.
-I have shared the information on my website with many women that come to my county jail Bible study, who have various addictions, and I have seen incredible transformations in their lives.
+I do want to note that I began my research with my own experience and how I recovered from many negative heart issues that controlled my behavior.
+I was healed of many trauma memories from abuse that lead to various addictions.
+I have shared my experience of freedom with many women that come to my county jail Bible study, and I have seen incredible transformations in their lives.
 One of the women had an addiction to lying, which caused her to extort money from people, which then landed her in the state pen.
-I watched her work through her issues that led to her addiction to lying through using the information on my website, it really does work.
-These women leave with the hope of being free from their addictions and living a healthy life for the sake of their children and grandchildren.
-I hope you visit my website.
+I watched her work through her issues that influenced her addiction to lying.
+These women have the hope of being free from their addictions and living a healthy life for the sake of their children and grandchildren.

 Furthermore, all addictions have a compulsion element, a pleasure element, and a regret element.
-The element that indicates a person has an addiction is regret.
+Regret is the element that indicates a person has a destructive addiction.
 You might say, “I wish I would not do that.”
 Or, “I want to stop but I can’t help myself.”
 What are your regretful comments?
 There is hope.